Dannymak1993/It-All-Starts-Here/README.md

 ## Description

-This is my personal portfolio repository.
+This is my personal website repository.
 It is built entirely using React.

 ## Table of Contents